JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Materialism_Idealism_and_the_Urantia_Revelation.md

 >
 > Unless a Divine Lover lived in the mind of man, individuals could not unselfishly and spiritually love.
 And unless an Interpreter lived in their minds, they could not truly realize the unity of the universe.
 Also, unless an Evaluator indwelt each mind, that mind could not appraise moral values nor recognize spiritual meanings.
 This Indwelling Lover hails from the very source of Infinite Love; this Interpreter is part of Universal Unity; this evaluator is of the Center and Source of all absolute values of divine and eternal reality.
 >
 > . . .
-Human survival is, in great measure, dependent on consecrating the human will to the choosing of those values selected by this spirit-value sorter—the indwelling interpreter and unifier—our indwelling God-Spirit. ([UB 196:3.10-17](/en/The_Urantia_Book/196#p3_10))
+Human survival is, in great measure, dependent on consecrating the human will to the choosing of those values selected by this spirit-value sorter—the indwelling interpreter and unifier—our indwelling God-Spirit. (<a id="a478_222"></a>[UB 196:3.10-17](/en/The_Urantia_Book/196#p3_10))

 ## What does it all Mean?